Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Introduction

-\textbf{\textbf{RQ5:} {\RQFive}} We build the KUCLS+CC using a random forest classifier with default hyper-parameter values (scikit-learn python implementation).
-Since each classifier has its own strengths and weaknesses, the optimal performance of a prediction model can be achieved by choosing an appropriate classifier and tuning its hyper-parameters.
-To explore how different classifiers with hyper-parameter tuned parameters affect the KUCLS+CC model, we evaluate a mix of traditional and advanced classifiers: Naive Bayes (NB), k-nearest neighbor (KNN), Decision Tree (DT), Random Forest (RF), XGBoost (XGB), and LightGBM (LGBM).
-We build the KUCLS+CC models using each of these selected classifiers.
-To determine the most effective model hyper-parameter configuration, we utilize Scikit-learn's GridSearchCV\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html}}.
-We compare these models and rank them using SK-ESD technique.
-Our results indicate that:

-\textit{Among the studied classifiers, the KUCLS+CC that is built using a random forest classifier with default hyper-parameter values ranks as the highest performing model.
-Hence, we cannot further improve the performance of the KUCLS+CC from RQ4 by leveraging other classifiers and tuned hyper-parameters.}

-\textbf{\textbf{RQ6:} {\RQSix}} A cost-effective model that uses fewer features yet maintains decent performance is thus valuable, as it reduces operational burdens associated with extensive feature engineering.
-Towards this goal, we build a cost-effective combined model, which we call KUCLS\_CC\_COST\_EFF.
-This model is built using the top five features of the KUCLS and the top five code metric features of the CC.
-This results in a combined model with only 10 features, compared to the 59 features in CC and the 28 features in KULTC.
+\textbf{\textbf{RQ4:} {\RQSix}} A cost-effective model that uses fewer features and yet maintains decent performance is valuable, as it reduces operational costs associated with extensive feature engineering.
+Towards this goal, we build a cost-effective combined model, which we call COST\_EFF.
+This model is built using the top five features of KUM and the top five traditional metric features of TM.
+This results in a combined model with only 10 features, compared to the 65 features in TM and the 28 features in KULTC.
 Our results indicate that: